CdLbB/MacFlip/README.markdown

 When I use MacFlip with a MacBook, I prefer to leave it in the "modbook" mode since that mode allows me to easily adjust my display orientation by briefly tilting the notebook base in the appropriate direction.

+(Note that MacFlip will not work in the eleven or thirteen inch MacBook Airs of October 2010 since neither notebook has a sudden motion sensor.)

 Calibration of the Sudden Motion Sensor
 ---------------------------------------
 In order to calculate the orientation of your notebook MacFlip uses data from your notebook's sudden motion sensor (SMS).
 Not-uncommonly, a notebook's  SMS is poorly calibrated, that is, has an unconventional notion of which way is down.
-This, of course, can affect the functioning of this MacFlip.
+This, of course, can affect the functioning of MacFlip.
 If you feel that MacFlip is rotating the display at inappropriate orientations, consider calibrating your notebook's SMS.
 Daniel Griscom's free application, SeisMaCalibrate, makes calibrating your SMS a simple, five minute process.
 SeisMaCalibrate is available at:

 [http://www.suitable.com/tools/seismacalibrate.html][seismacalibrate]

 Credits and Licenses
 --------------------
-The MacFlip script was written by Eric Nitardy (©2010).
+The MacFlip script was written by [Eric Nitardy][ericn] (©2010).
 It is available for download from [Modbookish][] and may be modified and redistributed in accordance with the `License.txt` file.

 The script uses the Unix utility smsutil and library smslib written by Daniel Griscom (©2007-2010).
 Please read the accompanying `smsutilCREDITS.txt` and `smsutilLICENSE.txt` file in the Resources folder for more information or visit his web site at [http://www.suitable.com][suitable]